South Vietnam Air Force

-The South Vietnam Air Force, officially the Republic of Vietnam Air Force (RVNAF; Không lực Việt Nam Cộng hòa, KLVNCH; Force aérienne vietnamienne, FAVN) (almost always called the Vietnamese Air Force or VNAF), was the aerial branch of the Republic of Vietnam Military Forces, the official military of the Republic of Vietnam (South Vietnam) from 1955 to 1975.
-The RVNAF began with a few hand-picked men chosen to fly alongside French pilots during the State of Vietnam era (1949–55).
+The South Vietnam Air Force or the Republic of Vietnam Air Force (Không lực Việt Nam Cộng hòa, KLVNCH; Force aérienne vietnamienne, FAVN) (in English almost always called the Vietnamese Air Force or VNAF), was the aerial branch of the Republic of Vietnam Military Forces, the official military of the Republic of Vietnam from 1955 to 1975.
+The VNAF began with a few hand-picked men chosen to fly alongside French pilots during the State of Vietnam era (1951–1955).
+Initially operating throughout Vietnam, after 1954 it was limited to defensive functions south of the 17th parallel.

-The RVNAF eventually grew into the world's fourth largest air force at the height of its power, in 1974, just behind the Soviet Union, the U.S., and the People's Republic of China.
-Other sources state that VNAF was the sixth largest air force in the world, just behind the Soviet Union, the USA, China, France and West Germany.
-It is an often neglected chapter of the history of the Vietnam War as they operated in the shadow of the United States Air Force (USAF).
+At its peak in 1973 the VNAF is sometimes said to have been the world's fourth largest air force (behind the Soviet Union, the U.S., and the People's Republic of China, sometimes said to have been the sixth largest (behind those countries plus France and West Germany).
+It is an often neglected chapter of the history of the Vietnam War as it operated in the shadow of the United States Air Force (USAF).
 It was dissolved in 1975 after the Fall of Saigon; many of its members emigrated to the United States.

 History

 Antecedents

-In March 1949, during the First Indochina War, Emperor Bảo Đại officially requested that the French help set up a Vietnamese military air arm.
+In March 1949, during the First Indochina War, Emperor Bảo Đại (abdicated in 1945 but temporarily resumed the position until general elections) officially requested that the French help set up a Vietnamese military air arm.
 Pressure was maintained with the assistance of Vietnamese National Army Lt.
-Col. Nguyễn Văn Hinh, who had flown the B-26 Marauder with the French Air Force during the Second World War.
+Col. Nguyễn Văn Hinh, who had flown the Martin B-26 Marauder with the French Air Force during the Second World War.
 In late 1951, the French Air Force established the Vietnamese 312th Special Mission Squadron at Tan Son Nhat Airfield equipped with Morane 500 Criquet liaison aircraft.
 In March 1952, a training school was set up at Nha Trang Air Base, and the following year two army co-operation squadrons began missions flying the Morane 500 Criquet.
 In 1954, the French allocated a number of Dassault MD.315 Flamant armed light transports to the inventory of this Vietnamese air arm.
 Vietnamese pilot trainees began to be sent to France for more advanced training.